StreamElements/docs/docs/chatbot/modules/duel.md

 # Duel

-The StreamElements chatbot duel module is an interactive chat game.
+The duel module is an interactive chat game.
 In this game, users can challenge each other to a duel.

 **How the game works:**